ANA Food Allergies: Halloween Could Kill My Child

 Fact -- "Hidden disabilities" are disabilities just the same.

 Fact -- NO parent of a child with any disability chose this for their child, their family, their community.

-Fact –- Childhood obesity is on the rise, as is juvenile-onset diabetes.
-How can you insist that schools provide hot, nutritious lunches with taxpayer dollars and then overload students with birthday cupcakes 20+ times between September and June, give candy as a bribe to complete school work or learn spelling words and host at least five holiday parties each year (more if you celebrate St. Patrick’s Day, have cookies for President’s Day and … ).
+Fact –- Childhood obesity rates are high, as is juvenile-onset diabetes.
+How can you insist that schools provide hot, nutritious lunches with taxpayer dollars and then overload students with birthday cupcakes 20 plus times between September and June, give candy as a bribe to complete school work and host at least five holiday parties each year (more if you celebrate St. Patrick’s Day, have cookies for President’s Day, etc.)?
 Kind of a double standard, isn’t it?

 Fact –- If you ever see someone having an anaphylactic reaction (and I pray you don’t), you will never forget it.
 Never.

 Would you sit by and watch as a child was getting bullied over wearing the uncool brand of jeans?
 Hell, no, you wouldn’t!
 Then, please tell me, why are you bullying my child?
-Complaining about the “no food” parties within earshot of my child, excluding him from play dates because during the two hours our children will be together, your child NEEDS to eat peanut butter crackers for snack?
-Yes, YOU.
-The.
-Adult.
-You.
-Are.
-The.
-Problem.
-Believe it or not, if you explained food allergies to your child, he wouldn’t want to hurt mine.
-Let’s be honest here, you are the one who is the problem here.
-Not.
-Me.
-Not.
-My.
-Child.
+Complaining about the “no food” parties within earshot of my child, excluding him from play dates because during the two hours our children will be together, your child NEEDS to eat peanut butter crackers for a snack?

 In closing, who seriously thinks it is a good idea to eat food prepared in a stranger’s house?
 What does that kitchen look like?
 Did they wash their hands after going to the bathroom?
 Did they pick a booger and then stir the mix?
 YUCK!